gcsalzburg/plonk/README.md

 ## How to use

-> See folder `demo-src` for an example of how to set up the folders
+> See folder `albums/demo` for an example of how to set up the folders

 This projects requires a server running PHP7 or later (or probably earlier too).

 1. [Download this project here](https://github.com/gcsalzburg/plonk/archive/master.zip) and upload it into a folder on your server
-2. Create a folder called `albumname-src` in the directory next to this readme.
+2. Create a folder for your album inside the `albums` directory.
-2. ~~Upload your original photos into the `albumname-src` folder~~
+2. ~~Upload your original photos into your new folder~~
 3. Add files to the album with suffixes as follows:

 | _ | How to generate | Example |